 Bone Marrow Aspiration and Core Biopsy

-The following tests are then performed on the samples collected through aspiration and core biopsy.
+Next, the samples collected through aspiration and core biopsy undergo the following assessments:

-Immunophenotyping is done by flow cytometry to identify protein markers on the surface of myeloma cells.
-Immunophenotyping is used to determine both stringent complete response (sCR) and minimal residual disease (MRD), which indicates a near total eradication of myeloma cells.
+In immunophenotyping, flow cytometry identifies protein markers on the surface of myeloma cells.
+Immunophenotyping is used to determine

 Cytogenetics, also known as Karyotyping

 Standard cytogenetics (karyotyping) is the assessment of the chromosomes in a cell's nucleus during cell division.
 Cytogenetics is also called karyotyping because a karyotype is the number and appearance of chromosomes in a cell's nucleus.

 This test is routinely performed on the bone marrow of newly diagnosed myeloma patients.
 It is sometimes repeated after treatment, especially after high-dose therapy with stem cell rescue (autologous stem cell transplant).
 Cytogenetics tests, along with FISH (discussed next), determine if there is loss of chromosome 13 during myeloma cell division.
 Cytogenetics can detect the loss of chromosome 13 with more precision than FISH tests.
 Loss of chromosome 13 usually indicates other genetic abnormalities are present in the myeloma cells.